A Dynamical Systems Perspective on the Analysis of Neural Networks: Mean-Field Limits, Generative Models and Optimization

-where $i\neq j$, $a_{ii}^M=0$, the sign of $\gamma\in\mathbb{R}$ determines whether we consider Coulomb or gravitational interaction in the collision-less Boltzmann gas dynamics case~\cite{Neunzert}, $K>0$ is a parameter controlling the coupling strength, the fixed frequencies $\omega_i$ for the Kuramoto oscillators are usually sampled from a given probability distribution~\cite{Kuramoto,Strogatz1}, $V$ is a given confining potential for particles in Desai-Zwanzig~\cite{DesaiZwanzig}, $\varepsilon>0$ is a small parameter for the time scale separation in the diffusively coupled van-der-Pol/FitzHugh-Nagumo~\cite{FitzHugh,Nagumo,vanderPol} oscillator case~\cite{Winfree1,SomersKopell}, $\alpha>0$ and $b_i\in\mathbb{R}$ are parameter pairs controlling decay to the rest state and external inputs for the individual neurons in the Hopfield~\cite{Hopfield} case, $c_i,d_i>0$ are generosity and competition thresholds for the indicator function of each agent in Hegselmann-Krause~\cite{HegselmannKrause} opinion dynamics, and finally $\alpha>0$ is a parameter controlling the nonlinearity for Cucker-Smale~\cite{CuckerSmale1} model for flocking/swarming.
+for a coupling map $g:\mathcal{X}\times \mathcal{X}\rightarrow \textnormal{T} \mathcal{X}$ .
+The NDS~\eqref{cekk_eq:key} is very common in complex systems and includes where $i\neq j$, $a_{ii}^M=0$, the sign of $\gamma\in\mathbb{R}$ determines whether we consider Coulomb or gravitational interaction in the collision-less Boltzmann gas dynamics case~\cite{Neunzert}, $K>0$ is a parameter controlling the coupling strength, the fixed frequencies $\omega_i$ for the Kuramoto oscillators are usually sampled from a given probability distribution~\cite{Kuramoto,Strogatz1}, $V$ is a given confining potential for particles in Desai-Zwanzig~\cite{DesaiZwanzig}, $\varepsilon>0$ is a small parameter for the time scale separation in the diffusively coupled van-der-Pol/FitzHugh-Nagumo~\cite{FitzHugh,Nagumo,vanderPol} oscillator case~\cite{Winfree1,SomersKopell}, $\alpha>0$ and $b_i\in\mathbb{R}$ are parameter pairs controlling decay to the rest state and external inputs for the individual neurons in the Hopfield~\cite{Hopfield} case, $c_i,d_i>0$ are generosity and competition thresholds for the indicator function of each agent in Hegselmann-Krause~\cite{HegselmannKrause} opinion dynamics, and finally $\alpha>0$ is a parameter controlling the nonlinearity for Cucker-Smale~\cite{CuckerSmale1} model for flocking/swarming.
 In fact, this list of models in the form~\eqref{cekk_eq:key} is highly incomplete, there are many more examples, e.g., in ecology (e.g.~food webs), in neuroscience (e.g.~spiking neural networks), and effectively in all other sciences.
 It is quite frequent that separate scientific communities have developed their own independent names and terminology to study the class of NDS~\eqref{cekk_eq:key}.
 In fact, this makes rediscoveries quite likely, which could be avoided by just recognizing that the abstract mathematical structure is the same.